most-efficient-fireplace

 Most Efficient Fireplace Types: Gas vs. Wood-Burning Fireplace

-In the battle for most efficient fireplace, gas fireplace efficiency is always going to win over wood fireplace efficiency.
-That’s because gas fireplaces burn more cleanly and produce fewer polluting emissions.
+You might be wondering which is better, wood burning or gas fireplace.
+In the battle for the most economical fireplace, a gas fireplace is always going to win.
+When it comes to having a lower impact on the environment, again, in a gas vs. wood fireplace, gas is better.
+Gas fireplaces burn more cleanly and produce fewer polluting emissions.
 Wood-burning fireplaces typically emit 28 pounds of particulate emissions per MMBtus (one million British thermal units), Project Greenify reports, compared to natural gas, which produces up to 99 percent less emissions.
+And lastly between a wood burning vs. gas fireplace, properly constructed, your gas fireplace are typically more energy efficient.

 Most Efficient Fireplace Types: Gas vs. Electric Fireplace

-When comparing gas vs. electric fireplaces, electric is the cleanest fireplace.
-Electric fireplaces are the only ones that do not release pollutants into the atmosphere.
-They are also cool to the touch, making them particularly safe in homes with small children and animals.
+When comparing gas vs. electric fireplaces, or even wood burning vs. electric fireplaces, electric is the cleanest fireplace.
+Electric fireplaces are the only ones that do not release pollutants into the atmosphere on-site.
+They can also be safer in homes with small children and animals.
+From an efficiency standpoint, all the energy they consume goes to heat your home with none wasted in venting.

 1. Burn seasoned firewood.
 Green, or unseasoned, wood burns inefficiently and also creates a large amount of smoke.
 Seasoned wood — i.e., wood that has had at least an entire year to dry — burns more efficiently and with less polluting smoke.

-2. Open the damper as wide as possible to increase the amount of air the fire initially receives.
+2. Open the damper as wide as possible.
+This will increase the amount of air the fire initially receives.
 Doing this improves combustion and the amount of heat the fire produces.

 3. Clean your chimney annually.
 Doing this prevents the buildup of creosote, a natural product created when fire burns.
 Creosote can build up on the side of your chimney flue, restricting air flow and, in worst-case scenarios, potentially creating a fire hazard.

-6. Add insulation and a fan heat exchanger to blow heat back into the room and prevent heat loss up the chimney.
+6. Add insulation and a fan heat exchanger.
+This device will blow heat back into the room and minimize heat loss up the chimney.

-So the final tally is in: If you want the most efficient fireplace, you want an electric one.
+The final tally is in.
+If you want the most efficient fireplace, you want an electric one.
 Get more energy-efficiency tips for your home on our blog.

 Get Pricing on Electricity or Natural Gas Plans in Your Area